ljunggren/boozang-docs/README.md

 **Step-by-step**

-Plays the test one step ata  time.
+Plays the test one step at a time.

 **Automation mode**

-Emulates running the test from the command line.
-After test has been run browser will shut down if the user doesn't permit it.
-Running in this mode will activiate any notifications set on test reports.
+Emulates running the test from the command line using the Boozang test runner.
+After a test has been run, a dialog will show allowing the user to opt-out of browser shut down.
+Running in this mode will notify all report subscribers, so it´s a good way to test email notifications.

+Running in automation mode never activates AI repair.

 ### The Toolbar